rasor/rasor.github.io/content/2017/2017-09-24B-NgxTemplate4VS.md

 * Start VisualStudio
 * New - Project - Other Languages - TypeScript - Angular CLI Application - Name: <YourNgAppName>
+** Note: You can also do New - Item into an existing .NET Core project - [details](https://github.com/damienbod/angular-auth-oidc-client)

 ![New Angular CLI Project in Visual Studio 2017](img/2017-09-24-NewAngularCLIProject.PNG "New Angular CLI Project in Visual Studio 2017")